facebook/create-react-app/packages/react-scripts/template/README.md

 If you'd prefer to host your `build` with a static hosting provider, like [Surge](https://surge.sh), you can use [react-snapshot](https://www.npmjs.com/package/react-snapshot), [react-router](https://reacttraining.com/react-router/) and [react-helmet](https://github.com/nfl/react-helmet) to generate html pages for each route in your application.
 These pages will then seamlessly become active, or "hydrated", when the JavaScript bundle has loaded.

-You can read more about [zero configuration server side rendering here](https://medium.com/superhighfives/an-almost-static-stack-6df0a2791319).
+You can read more about [zero-configuration snapshotting (also called pre-rendering) here](https://medium.com/superhighfives/an-almost-static-stack-6df0a2791319).

 ## Injecting Data from the Server into the Page